 Could you imagine floating around in the vast endlessness of space?
 Alone and in silence, for years upon years.
 Now imagine returning to earth with your mission complete, only to find out society has collapsed and humanity has declined.
 Your mission was, ultimately, pointless.

 This is the story of Oyage and Pion, two characters who are a play on the Voyager and Pioneer satellites.
 After returning to earth, Oyage went into hiding and turned an old research facility into his lair.
-While he suffered from amnesia, this actually brought him much joy, because all he remembered was that there was something frightening in his past he wanted to dearly forget.
+While he suffered from amnesia, this actually brought him much joy, because all he remembered was that there was something frightening in his past that he wanted to dearly forget.
 However, Oyage would eventually be defeated and this triggered a system recovery, returning his memories of floating in the emptiness of space for decennia.

 Kiss-Shot Acerola-Orion Heart-Under-Blade – Monogatari